-This is a common question people have; do all avalanche beacons work on the same frequency?
-The answer is yes, all beacons made in the last 15 years work on 457 kHz frequency and can all be used interchangeable.
-With models older than 15 years there used to be two standard frequencies, one in Europe and one in North America so they may or may not be compatible, but we do not recommend using a beacon that old, nor does any beacon manufacturer.
+This is a common question people have; "do all avalanche beacons work on the same frequency?
+The answer is yes; all beacons made in the last 15 or so years work on 457 kHz frequency and can all be used interchangeably.
+Previously with models older than 15 years, there used to be two standard frequencies, one in Europe and one in North America, so they may or may not be compatible, but we do not recommend using a beacon that old, nor does any beacon manufacturer.

 One Piece Of The Puzzle

-Wearing an avalanche beacon, but not carrying a shovel or probe is like using Google maps to go some where, but not knowing what the is address.
-A Beacon gets you close, but the deeper they are, the larger the bracket will be, and the probe is what actually pinpoints the exact location, and then the shovel more obviously digs them out.
-Occasionally you will here people say that they know how to bracket so well that they don't need a probe, this is completely wrong, because the deeper the victim is the larger size of the brackets.
-The average burial depth in North America is 1.4 meters.
-It used to be accepted that the average depth was 1.1 meters but that statistic has been updated for the winter of 2013/14.
-For an average 1.4 meter burial, means most peoples brackets are going to be at least 1.4 meters across, and likely more in the real world and a bumpy snow surface.
-Without a probe, no matter how good your bracketing skills are, there is just way to much snow to move in that size box to have a chance at finding them alive due to the time it will take to move the sheer volume of snow.
+Wearing an avalanche beacon but not carrying both a shovel and probe is like using Google maps to go somewhere but not knowing the address.
+A beacon gets you close, but the deeper they are, the larger the bracket will be, and the probe is what actually pinpoints the exact location, and then the shovel more obviously digs them out.
+Occasionally you will hear people say that they know how to bracket so well that they don't need a probe, but this is potentially deadly because the deeper the victim is, the larger the size of the bracket.
+The average burial depth in North America is around 1.4 meters.
+It used to be accepted that the average depth was 1.1 meters, but that statistic has been updated.
+For an average 1.4 meter burial, most brackets will be at least 1.4 meters across, and likely more in the real world and a bumpy snow surface.
+Without a probe, no matter how good your bracketing skills are, there is just way too much snow to move to have a good chance at finding them alive due to the time it will take to move the sheer volume of snow.

 Buy For Your Level Of Experience

-All beacons are easier and quicker to use than they were ten years ago, but now many models are being designed with specific user groups in mind, so you'll want to choose carefully based on your experience.
-If you're a novice user who only goes out a handful of times every year, you are not doing yourself any favors by buying the Arva Pro W or the Mammut Pulse Barryvox.
-Why you might ask, because you are not someone who is going to be able to take advantage of the more advanced features and might possibly confuse yourself in the process and thus are spending more money than you have to and maybe looking at worse results.
-Instead, that same novice user should look at the Tracker 2 or Ortovox Zoom+.
-They are both simple to use and incredibly intuitive.
-During our tests, they performed extremely well when we put them in the hands of dozens of people who had never touched one before.
+All beacons are significantly easier and quicker to use than they were ten years ago, but now many models are being designed with specific user groups in mind, so you'll want to choose carefully based on your experience.
+If you're a novice user who only goes out a handful of times every year, you are not doing yourself any favors by buying the high-end and truly tricked-out beacons.
+Not only are these types of beacons more complex with a less straightforward interface, but novice users likely won't take advantage of the more advanced features that make these models cost more in the first place.
+Instead, that same novice user should look at the Tracker S, Arva Evo5, Backcountry Access Tracker3.
+These models are all simple to use and incredibly intuitive.
+During our beacon testing, they performed exceptionally well when we put them in the hands of dozens of people who had never touched one before.

-If you already are an intermediate user or aspiring to be so, look for a simple model, that might have a couple of the most important additional functions; like a flagging feature and increased range.
-We still think a BCA Tracker 2 is a solid choice for these user group because it is so fast, we also think good choices for this user group should include the Pieps Sport,Arva Neo, or the Ortovox 3+.
+If you already are an intermediate user or aspiring to be so, look for a simple model that might have a couple of the most essential additional functions, like a flagging feature and a 50 meter search strip width.
+We still think a BCA Tracker2 is a solid choice for this user group, because even though it lacks a flagging/marking function, it is super fast.

-Intermediate or higher level users who want to learn some of the more complex features should look at the Pieps DSP Pro, Mammut Pulse Barryvox, Arva Pro W, or the Ortovox S1+.
-These beacons aren't just for trip leaders or professionals, but more advanced users who are likely to take advantage of their additional features can easily make them worth the extra money people who are considering buying them should make an active decision that they want some of those features like the ability to "go-back" and un-mark/un-flag a beacon.
+Intermediate or higher level users who want to learn and use some of the more complex features should look at the Black Diamond Guide BT and Mammut Barryvox models.
+These beacons aren't just for trip leaders or professionals, but more advanced users who are likely to take advantage of their additional features can easily make them worth the extra money.
+People who are considering more advanced beacons should make an active decision whether they want some of those features, like the ability to "go back" and un-mark/un-flag a beacon.
 You will also need to decide if you want to have specific group check modes and scan functions.
-If those people don't aspire to use these more advanced features, they might as well save $100 and get a cheaper one that will suit their needs (and probably be a little simpler to use).
+If those people don't aspire to use these more advanced features, they might as well save some money and get a model that will still suit their needs (and probably be a little simpler to use).

 The Different Stages Of The Search

 We reference different stages of the search during our beacon comparisons.
-The below graphic also illustrates each stage and the name for each section of the search.
+The graphic below also illustrates each stage and the name for each section of the search.
 These are terms that are used on a national level and are identical or very similar to the terms used in Canada as well as the alpine countries of Western Europe.

 Features To Look For

-Ease of finding a single victim is hands down the most important feature a beacon can have and we scored this category accordingly while taking in all of our criteria for evaluation for our Best Avalanche Beacon Review.
-People love to talk about all kinds of fancy features but when it comes down to it none of them matter if you can't quickly find your partner.
+The ease of finding a single victim is hands down the most important feature a beacon can have.
+People love to talk about all kinds of fancy features, but when it comes down to it, none of them matter if you can't quickly find your partner.
 Even multiple burial techniques can be broken down to a one-by-one search where you do a series or single victim searches stacked on top of one another.Speed

-Maximum range is important, but not as important as the previous two categories.
+Maximum range is important, but not as important as the previous three categories.
 People love to talk about range, likely because it is a physical comparison between beacons and an easily quantifiable number.
-While range increases your search strip width, so you could theoretically search a larger area faster, most people use the much smaller 30-40 meter search strip widths that they were likely taught in their AIARE Level 1 avalanche course.
-The reason that those smaller search strip widths are taught is because it takes into account the shortest range beacons on the market.
+While range increases your search strip width, you could theoretically search a more extensive area faster; most people use the much smaller 30-40 meter search strip widths that they were likely taught in their AIARE Level 1 avalanche course.
+The reason that those smaller search strip widths are taught is that it takes into account the shortest range beacons on the market.

 The interchangeable terms "marking," "masking," "signal suppression," and "flagging" all refer to a function on many beacons where you, as the rescuer, tell your beacon to ignore a buried beacon's signal.
 Multiple burial flagging functions can be helpful and are easier to use than the universal techniques described below but are sometimes an overemphasized factor when considering which product to buy.
 In a real burial scenario, it is not okay to flag everyone and not dig anyone up.
-If you are by yourself, or with only one other person you are likely not going to do much if any flagging and all your effort should go toward exposing at least one persons airway rather than just "finding them" without digging them up.
+If you are by yourself or with only one other person, you are likely not going to do much, if any, flagging and all your effort should go towards exposing at least one person's airway rather than just "finding them" without digging them up.

 Universal Multiple Burial Techniques

-Regardless if your beacon has a flagging/marking feature or not, there are two universal methods for multiple burial situations that everyone should be aware of.
-They are Micro-strip searching and Concentric or Expanding Circle Technique.
-Both of these techniques work for all beacons, regardless of their design.
+Regardless of whether your beacon has a flagging/marking feature or not, there are two universal methods for multiple burial situations that everyone should be aware of.
+They are micro-strip searching and concentric or expanding circle techniques.
+Both techniques work for all beacons, regardless of their design.
 All flagging/marking features fail and the odds of them failing with more than three signals goes up tremendously, especially if they are in close proximity.
 As long as these techniques are performed correctly, they always work and are nearly as fast.

 Caring For Your Beacon

-Avalanche beacons are delicate pieces of electronic equipment and need to be treated as such.
-Don't just throw them around carelessly where the antennas could be cracked or damaged.
-Avoid leaving them out in the cold overnight if possible, this de-tunes your antenna's over time and makes your beacon more prone to signal drift.
+Avalanche beacons are delicate pieces of electronic equipment and need to be treated as such; don't throw it around carelessly where the antennas could be cracked or damaged.
+Avoid leaving them out in the cold overnight if possible, as this de-tunes your antennas over time and makes your beacon more prone to signal drift.
 This means not leaving them out in your car unnecessarily overnight and ideally sleeping with your beacon on multi-day trips.
-Over time, all beacons will de-tune which will dramatically effect, or completely impair their ability to search for a victim or be found by a searching rescuer.
-As a good rule of thumb; replace your beacon every 5-7 years and check its range at least once a year or after a potentially traumatic event to make sure its still functioning properly.
+Over time, all beacons will de-tune, which will dramatically affect or completely impair their ability to search for a victim or be found by a searching rescuer.
+As a good rule of thumb, replace your beacon every 5-7 years and check its range at least once a year — or after a potentially traumatic event — to make sure it's still functioning properly.

-You should always use fresh, high quality, alkaline batteries and replace them before they get too low.
+You should always use fresh, high-quality alkaline batteries and replace them before they get too low.
 How low is too low?
-It depends on the beacon and it is worth taking the time to look up because each beacon has a battery level where the manufacturer recommends to replace them.
+It depends on the beacon, and it is worth taking the time to look up because each beacon has a battery level where the manufacturer recommends to replace them.
 When you do replace your batteries, they should all be done at the same time using the same brand.
 Never use rechargeable or lithium batteries despite their superior performance in the cold, because the amount of remaining power is not accurately read.
 An exception to this rule is a couple of beacons produced by Arva, which are okay to use lithium batteries with, according to the manufacturer.Battery Size

-Not all batteries are the same size, even among similar looking AAA or AA batteries not all companies choose to go the extra step by meeting the exact specifications for the international battery standard for size.
-At least two battery manufacturers do guarantee size, they are Duracell and some Panasonic models.
-There have been at least two cases where someone has died because a battery was dislodged inside a beacon that someone was wearing during a slide that was likely a result of inappropriate size batteries.
+Even among similar-looking AAA or AA batteries, not all companies choose to go the extra step by meeting the exact specifications for the international battery standard for size.
+At least two battery manufacturers do guarantee size: Duracell and some Panasonic models.
+There have been at least two cases where someone has died because a battery was dislodged inside a beacon that someone was wearing during a slide that was likely a result of inappropriately sized batteries.